XGEu2X/Grunbaum-3d-Partitions/README.md

 print("Counterexamples found:",counterexamples)
 print(100.*counterexamples/totalexamples,'%')
 ```
-Notice that in this example the points are randomly generated in a square.
+Notice that in the example before, the points are randomly generated in a square.

 ### Util functions